 Town Hall

-The current town hall building once belonged to the Hohenlohe princes and was purchased by the settlement's leadership in 1929 from the Kláber company.
+The current town hall building was once owned by the Hohenlohe princes, and it was purchased by the settlement's leadership in 1929 from the Kláber company.
 Part of the purchase price for the building was covered by the sale of the former town hall, which was then handed over to the post office.

 - Parking available